 Avoid a costly overhaul and redesign of your existing MRF.

 Unfortunately, the final paper product still contains a high percentage of contaminates such as glass and plastics.
-This higher percentage of contaminates is a result of the sorting inefficiencies found in disc screens.
+The higher percentage of contaminates is a result of the sorting inefficiencies found in disc screens.

-On the Ballistic Separator, flat and flexible items such as Paper, OCC and Film move up.
-Rolling and Rigid containers move down.
-The Sieving-Fraction, such as Glass and Trash, fall through.
+On the ballistic separator, flat and flexible items such as paper, OCC and plastic film move up.
+Rolling and rigid containers move down.
+The sieving-fraction, such as glass and trash, fall through.

 Unlike, disc screens, the ballistic separator has less wrapping and requires less cleaning.
 There are also no rubber discs to replace and no chain drives to maintain or replace.
 The ballistic separator also has less residue usually found after manual sorting, because the sorting process is much more consistent.

 Ask a Question or Get a Price Quote